make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [bkbartk](https://github.com/bkbartk) for assisting with support for Medion S20 vacuums.
 - [mastermind85](https://github.com/mastermind85) for assisting with support for MC6 thermostats.
 - [BettySwallocks](https://github.com/BettySwallocks) for assisting with support for Advanced Fires 1500 electric fireplaces.
+- [Striiter](https://github.com/Stritter) for assisting with support for Feyree EV chargers.